-- Speeches: You'll be, based on how your club does things, either scheduling member speeches or encouraging members to sign up on the agenda to deliver them. - Projects: When members finish projects in the manuals you will be signing off on them in the Project Completion Record.
-[Show back of CC manual as exhibit.]
-This applies to communication and leadership projects. - Awards: Once that manual is completed, you'll be logging in to Club Central and under the "Submit education award(s) for club members" menu option and selecting the appropriate award. - Contests: Sad but true, just after the club year begins on July 1 we have to start planning for club level contests which are held in August.
-You as VPE have the primary responsibility here though the date should obviously be set after a consensus has been reached by at least the club's officers. - Mentor program: If your club uses the Free Toast Host club management system, you already have a means by which members can sign up to be a mentor or request one.
+- Speeches: You'll be, based on how your club does things, either scheduling member speeches or encouraging members to sign up on the agenda to deliver them. - Projects: When members finish Pathways projects [LEVELS?] you will be signing off on them in the Project Completion Record.
+[EXHIBIT?] - Awards: Once that manual is completed, you'll be logging in to Club Central and under the "Submit education award(s) for club members" menu option and selecting the appropriate award. - Contests: You as VPE have the primary responsibility here, though the date should obviously be set after a consensus has been reached by at least the club's officers. - Mentor program: If your club uses the FreeToastHost club management system, you already have a means by which members can sign up to be a mentor or request one.
 Assigning mentors to new members is a valuable benefit.
 If your club does not have a mentor program, I recommend it.
 There's a useful presentation in the Successful Club Series about mentoring you might use.